-Project proposals should follow the format shown on the application form and be limited to two pages plus a budget sheet and a title page.
+Project proposals should follow the format shown on the application form and are limited to two pages plus a budget sheet and a title page.
 The project budget should itemize all funds necessary to support the proposed research.
 Allowable expenses include laboratory supplies (e.g., chemicals, glassware, biological materials, etc.), other disposable supplies, and off-campus travel necessary to collect data.
-Funds will not be provided for labor or major equipment.
+Funds will not be provided for wages or major equipment.
 Any budget items that are not self-explanatory should be justified in footnotes.

 A project report (2-3 pages) summarizing research findings should be submitted in writing to the Honors Dean at the conclusion of the project.
-Students are also expected to display their findings in a poster session at Explore ACES (in March), at the Provost's annual Undergraduate Research Symposium (in April), or at another scholastic event or professional scientific meeting approved in advance by the Honors Dean.
+Students are also expected to display their findings in a poster session at Explore ACES (in March), at the Undergraduate Research Symposium (in April), or at another scholastic event or professional meeting approved in advance by the Honors Dean.